Nekroze/AnorakPack/README.md

  - Find some kind of trading/vending mod
  - Review item transport methods for redundancies
  - Make sure treecapitator works on all appropriate tools
+ - Trackdown reason for armor not turning in 3rd person, smartmoving?

 Changelog
 =========